Benjamin Wedro, MD, FACEP, FAAEM

 What are the different types of cholesterol?

 Low-density lipoproteins (LDL) contain a higher ratio of cholesterol to protein and are thought of as the “bad” cholesterol.
 Elevated levels of LDL lipoprotein increase the risk of heart disease, stroke, and peripheral artery disease, by helping form cholesterol plaque along the inside of artery walls.
-Over time, as plaque buildup increases, the artery narrows (atherosclerosis) and blood flow decreases.
+Over time, as plaque buildup (plaque deposits) increases, the artery narrows (atherosclerosis) and blood flow decreases.
 If the plaque ruptures, it can cause a blood clot to form that prevents any blood flow.
 This clot is the cause of a heart attack or myocardial infarction if the clot occurs in one of the coronary arteries in the heart.

 Very low-density lipoproteins (VLDL) contain even less protein than LDL.
+VLDL like LDL has been associated with plaque deposits.

 Tips to keep it under control.